neumino/neumino.github.io/movies.md

-### Follow Me
+### Starfish
-*Released on 2020-07-16, vote average 4.5*
+*Released on 2020-07-17, vote average 5.7*

-A social media personality travels with his friends to Moscow to capture new content for his successful VLOG.
-Always pushing the limits and catering to a growing audience, they enter a cold world of mystery, excess, and danger.
-When the lines between real life and social media are blurred, the group must fight to escape, and survive.
+A unique, intimate and honest portrayal of a girl grieving for the loss of her best friend.
+That just happens to take place on the day the world ends as we know it.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tiBE56vQ0Fg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/l-MzHGRVG4k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>